MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-prediction-model-status.md

 ---
-title: "View the status of prediction column | MicrosoftDocs"
+title: "View the status of prediction column (Sales Insights) | MicrosoftDocs"
 description: "Use the status of prediction column in a forecast to view the details such as, last predicted date and errors." ms.date: 10/26/2020 ms.topic: article